jakeriff95/gpt5/README.md

 ### Gameplay

 Click **Start** to begin.
-Dodge the black obstacles on the road as long as you can.
+Dodge traffic cones, rocks, and other cars while collecting power-ups.
 Your distance travelled appears in the top-left corner.
 When you crash, a **Game Over** screen lets you restart without refreshing the page.

 A quiet looping chiptune plays in the background while a short tone sounds on impact.
+Use the **Settings** menu to adjust music volume.

 ### Implementation Notes

 - Road, lane lines, and roadside grass provide a simple pseudo-3D environment.
+Road edges and dashed center lines now align correctly.
 - The game loop resets state instead of reloading the page when the car crashes.
+- Power-ups grant temporary speed boosts or a single-use shield.

 ### Next Steps

 Typical game development flows from prototype to production.
-Future improvements might include multiple levels, different obstacle types, menus, and polish on art and audio.
+Future improvements might include multiple levels, expanded obstacle and power-up variety, menus, and polish on art and audio.